cristobal/pswincom-bundle/README.md

 ### Autoloading

-Append the followingto your `app/autoload.php` file to make sure the `PSWinCom` namespace gets registered.
+Append the following to your `app/autoload.php` file to make sure the `PSWinCom` namespace gets registered.

 	$loader->registerNamespaces(array(
 		…